-There are calories in food; find out how many by typing a food name into the Calorie Counter Australia Food Search Box to see nutrition facts:
+There are calories in food; find out how many by typing a food name into the Calorie Counter Australia Food Search Box to see nutrition facts (try to be specific):

 If you want to find calorie and other nutrition facts for food in Australia, Calorie Counter Australia is the right place to look.
 You have come to the right place because our massive food database is an easy-to-use record of nutrition in Australia.

 From both homegrown and imported sources, you will find the food you are looking for here.
 We list market produce, branded supermarket products, fast-food products, good old Aussie home-cooked meals and even Bush Tucker!

 Just start typing a food name into the Food Search Box to quickly see nutrition values such as calories, kilojoules, carbohydrates and proteins for different amounts of the food you are researching